01. Asbestos Types

 Anthophyllite asbestos is yellowish-brown in color.
 This form is composed primarily of magnesium and iron.

-Like other types of amphibole asbestos, this type features long, needle-like fibers that are easily inhaled.
+Like other types of amphibole asbestos, anthophyllite asbestos features long, needle-like fibers that are easily inhaled.

-Anthophyllite asbestos is rarer than other types of asbestos.
-As such, anthophyllite asbestos wasn’t often used in consumer products.
+Anthophyllite asbestos is rarer than other types of asbestos and much less common in consumer products.
 It has occasionally been found in some cement and insulation.

 Products That Contained Anthophyllite Asbestos